AdrianWeishaeupl/AutoFLpy/README.rst

 * Sample data files included.
 This will be **created when the code is run for the first time**.
 * Full choice of file paths for the data and outputs can be specified using the input file.

-** If the raw data has been recorded and supplied.
+Note 1 -  If the raw data has been recorded and supplied.

-*** For this feature to work, both `geopandas <https://geopandas.org/>`_ and `contextily <https://github.com/darribas/contextily>`_ need to be installed on the local machine.
+Note 2 -  For this feature to work, both `geopandas <https://geopandas.org/>`_ and `contextily <https://github.com/darribas/contextily>`_ need to be installed on the local machine.
 This needs to be done by the user due to difficulty installing these on various operating systems.
 A short help guide is attached in the installation instructions.

 .. image:: images/SITL_flight_map.png
 	:width: 700